dc-js/dc.js/docs/api-latest.md

 ```

 #### .keyAccessor([keyAccessorFunction])
 Set or get the key accessor function.
-Key accessor function is used to retrieve key value in crossfilter group.
-Key
+The key accessor function is used to retrieve the key
-values are used differently in different charts, for example keys correspond to slices in pie chart and x axis position
+value from the crossfilter group.
+Key values are used differently in different charts, for
-in grid coordinate chart.
+example keys correspond to slices in a pie chart and x axis positions in a grid coordinate chart.
 ```js
 // default key accessor
 chart.keyAccessor(function(d) { return d.key; });